abduznik/Kitzurit/README.md

 ## Getting Started

-To start using Kitzurit, simply visit the website at [https://kitzurit.com](https://kitzurit.com).
+To start using Kitzurit, simply visit the website at [[https://kitzurit.com](https://abduznik.github.io/Kitzurit/)]([https://kitzurit.com](https://abduznik.github.io/Kitzurit/)).
 No installation or setup is required; you can start creating shortcuts, bookmarks, and performing searches right away.

-## Contributing

-Contributions to Kitzurit are welcome!
-If you have any ideas, bug reports, or feature requests, please open an issue on the [GitHub repository](https://github.com/your-username/kitzurit).

-## License

-Kitzurit is released under the [MIT License](https://opensource.org/licenses/MIT).